xari/xari-dev/content/blog/transducers/index.md

 ---
-title: transducers
+title: Transducers
 date: 2021-10-27
-description: Reducers for your reducers.
+description: Yo dogg...
+I heard you like reducers.
+Let's write some transducers for your reducers, so you can reduce while you reduce.
 ---

 > Search for JavaScript transducer